nmlynch94/com.eveonline.EveOnline/README.md

 EVE Online launcher packaged in a flatpak, configured to work with EVE-O Preview out of the box.

 # Installation
+### Dependencies
+- wmctrl - This is used by eve-o to switch the focus of the windows on the host

 ### Repo (automated updates) - This below command is the only one you need to run to get the launcher running.
 - Open a terminal (konsole, etc)